-Perennial Harvest’s Founder Tamasin Pemberton and her husband Stuart Pemberton believe strongly in nature conservation and love wildlife.
+Perennial Harvest Founder Tamasin Pemberton and her husband Stuart Pemberton are conservationists and love wildlife.
 Tamasin has a BSc in Environmental Science and Technology she studied at Camborne School of Mines.
+Stu is a eco-engineer and electrician and willow enthusiast.

 They own a 13.5 acre farm near Mevagissey which they are gradually populating with native trees to form windbreaks, provide habitat for wildlife and help our diverse native species to thrive.